miladashrafi/Apex.RuleGrid/readme.md

 ### Controllers

-- **RuleEngineController.cs**: Handles the uploading of rule sets and applying rules to objects.
+- **RuleGridController.cs**: Handles the uploading of rule sets and applying rules to objects.

 ### Services